DDI-TU-Dresden/thonny-wiki/FAQ.rst

 On the other hand, we're glad to add links to tutorials / help / documentation written in other languages.

 *A related issue: Thonny's main developers are not native English speakers.
-We're grateful for corrections in grammar / spelling / style.*
+Feel free to suggest corrections for grammar / spelling / style.*

 Why doesn't Thonny support breakpoints?